jss367/jss367.github.io/_posts/2017-02-01-linux-cheat-sheet.md

 `find . -mtime +30 -exec rm -rf {} \;`

+If you just want to find them first, you might want something like this:

+`find . -mtime +30 -print`

 # Installing

 Some packages you'll have to install through a `.deb` file.
 VSCode is this way.
 The way to install these is: